Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 How restrictive are those verses in the title?
 Does the Greco-Roman household offer any guidance for reading them?
-What about other verses in the NT?
+What about other verses in the New Testament relating to women’s ministries?
+(I updated this post yet again!)

-Further, the Christian Post reports in August 2022:
+The Christian Post reported in August 2022:

 Most pastors responded that women at their churches may teach coed adult Bible studies (85%) and serve as deacons (64%).
 In comparison, a slight majority (55%) stated that women can become senior pastors at their churches.